shobhit-pachkhande/Linux-CDEC-B20/linux.md

 windows shell

-Windows has two command-line shells: the Command shell and PowerShell
+the Command shell and PowerShell